 Where do you feel particularly vulnerable in your recovery process, and need more support to overcome everyday difficulties?
-Are there any triggers, or associations with addiction, that make you want to use, that you weren't aware of before?
+Are there any mental health triggers that you have uncovered that you weren't aware of before?

 In what ways could you plan to pre-empt these susceptible areas, and move towards their permanent resolution?
 In what way could you make this a reality?

-More therapy time?
+More time in therapy?
 External aid by sponsors or long-term recovery support groups?

 More than 90% of people in detox successfully complete that part of the programme.
-It would be unusual for an individual to undergo prescribed detox in a supervised residential setting, and not complete the detox.
+Those who begin detox in a supervised treatment centre are highly likely to finish.

 Rehab is a short-term, primary care intervention in a specialised setting, that can support you in reaching the next steps of your bigger recovery journey.

 This will vary depending on (e.g.) how far along your recovery journey you are; how many supports you have around you; how many day-to-day triggers you typically experience in your life right now; how much left over work you had from the therapeutic gains made in treatment; and many others.

 For some, their weekly timetable will be maintained by a daily check-in with their sponsor and a few mutual aid meetings per week.

 For others, it might be several sessions of therapy, attending secondary specialists for other health issues, and family support, amongst others, before a stable footing is found.